 THE QUEENSHIP OF MARY

-Four years after defining the dogma of Mary's Assumption, Blessed Pope Pius XII issued an Encyclical, Ad Caeli Reginam, proclaiming Mary as the Queen of Heaven.
-This did not define a dogma, but it was like a sequel to the dogma of the Assumption.
+Four years after defining the dogma of Mary's Assumption, Blessed Pope Pius XII issued an encyclical, Ad Caeli Reginam, proclaiming Mary as the Queen of Heaven.
+This did not define a dogma but was like a sequel to the Dogma of the Assumption.
 Those who pray the Rosary should be familiar with this, for the fourth glorious mystery (The Assumption) is followed by the fifth glorious mystery (The Coronation of Mary as Queen of Heaven).